Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to Fix The "armor.bin"/Gateway/Patching Failed/Updater Failed/Missing Resolution/Weird Inventory/Wrong Account Name/Wrong Password Error in Project Diablo 2.

 ### The fixes here are for any error which comes from "PD2" being missing at the bottom left of the D2 main menu after you launch PD2.
-If your main menu only says "1.13" and not "POD 1.13" then the two fixes here apply to you.
+If your main menu only says "1.13" and not "PD2 1.13" then the two fixes here apply to you.

 ### The reason this happens is because `ProjectDiablo.dll` fails to load.
 When this fails to load, Diablo 2 tries to automatically patch to 1.14d when the game loads.
 Since we are playing on a mod, we do not want this.
 Diablo 2 fails to update because its modded, which leaves the game in a corrupted state.
 ### The way to determine the reason why your `ProjectDiablo.dll` fails to load is as follows: